Rovniy/tabs-broadcast/README.md

 # Tabs broadcast system.

-This package allows you to communicate arbitrary data between browser tabs, as well as transfer events between them
+This package allows you to communicate arbitrary data between browser tabs, as well as transfer events between them.
+This solution is supported in Chrome, Firefox and Opera.
+The exact version support can be found in [caniuse.com](https://caniuse.com/#search=BroadcastChannel)
 <hr/>

 ### Install